US setting up $1.7B national network to track COVID-19 variants

 The blood clot cases in question, all in women under age 50, were reported out of 6.8 million doses of the J&J vaccine administered in the United States – a risk federal health officials and immunology experts said was extremely low, especially when weighed against the potential risk of COVID-19.
 One of the six women died and three remain hospitalized.

-About 78.5 million people, or 23.6% of the U.S. population, have been fully inoculated with COVID-19 vaccines made by Pfizer Inc/ BioNTech SE, Moderna Inc and Johnson & Johnson, according to CDC data.
-37.9% of the U.S. population or 125.8 million adults had received at least one dose of a COVID-19 vaccine.
+About 78.5 million people, or 23.6 percent of the U.S. population, have been fully inoculated with COVID-19 vaccines made by Pfizer Inc/ BioNTech SE, Moderna Inc and Johnson & Johnson, according to CDC data.
+37.9 percent of the U.S. population or 125.8 million adults had received at least one dose of a COVID-19 vaccine.